-Instead of scrubbing your RV clean yourself, you can get them detailed professionally.
+Instead of scrubbing your RV clean, you can get them detailed professionally.
 Who does not want their expensive motorhome investment to keep shining at its finest?

 How much does the RV detailing cost?